 Saving the best for last, I can say, from personal experience, that there is nothing more rewarding that being part of something bigger than yourself.
 Many business clubs have a charity component, which is a great way to demonstrate your entrepreneurial, leadership, team-working skills, and meet new people!

 A thorough background in business studies equips you with skills you need for the future.
 It’s one of the most versatile fields because it’s used virtually everywhere.
 Interested in science as well?
 Hospital management combines medicine and business, giving you the best of both worlds!
-Joining a business club will teach you important skills, allow you to meet new people, and most importantly, be a new and fun experience!
+Joining a business club will teach you important skills like learning how to operate cardboard balers, allow you to meet new people, and most importantly, be a new and fun experience!
 Join one at your school or start a chapter of one.